jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 # Now we can loop through the list and pull out what we need
 for element in book_elements:
  # The title text is actually in the 'title' attribute of the <a> tag
  title = element.get('title')
  print(title)
 Boom!
 The script will print a clean list of every book title on the page.
 You just performed your first targeted data extraction.
-This simple pattern-inspect the page, find a unique selector, and use `.select()` to grab the data-is the absolute foundation of scraping static websites.
+This simple pattern - inspect the page, find a unique selector, and use `.select()` to grab the data - is the absolute foundation of scraping static websites.

 ## Handling JavaScript with Selenium

 Sooner or later, every scraper hits a wall.
-You've mastered pulling data from simple, static websites, but then you encounter a site where the good stuff-product listings, search results, pricing data-only appears *after* the page loads.
+You've mastered pulling data from simple, static websites, but then you encounter a site where the good stuff - product listings, search results, pricing data - only appears *after* the page loads.
 This is the modern web, and it runs on JavaScript.

 When you use a library like `requests`, you're only grabbing the initial HTML source code sent by the server.
 It never actually runs the JavaScript, meaning any data loaded dynamically is completely invisible to your script.
 That's a dead end for a basic scraper.